bio-phys/MDBenchmark/docs/jobtemplates.rst

 Defining host templates
 =======================

+You can create your own host templates in addition to the ones shipped with the MDBenchmark.
+We use the ``jinja2`` Python package for these host templates.
+Please refer to the `official Jinja2 documentation <http://jinja.pocoo.org/>` for further information on formatting and functionality.

-It is possible to define your own host templates in addition to the ones shipped with the package.
-A template file should have the same filename as the UNIX command ``hostname`` returns to be detected automatically.
-Otherwise you can point MDBenchmark to a specific template by providing its name via the ``--host`` option.
+To be detected automatically, a template file must have the same filename as returned by the UNIX command ``hostname``.
+If this is not the case, you can point MDBenchmark to a specific template by providing its name via the ``--host`` option.